kawaicheung/naming-things/manuscript/01_Intro.md

 There's a heftiness to the word _import_.
 Whenever I think about importing data, I envision metal gear icons spinning slowly and CPU graphs spiking briefly.
 Even when you import things in the real world, it has that same feeling-- huge cargo ships coming to port across the ocean and offloading a large amount of goods.

 And unlike migrate, the word import doesn't feel like data is leaving one place and going to another.
-I typically think of importing data from a file I've uploaded.
-I know that data isn't being removed from the file.
-I also don't necessarily expect this one-to-one mapping of my data that the word _copy_ suggests.
+I typically think of importing data from a file I've uploaded, where I know that data isn't being removed from the file.
+I also don't necessarily expect this one-to-one mapping between my data and the imported data.
+Import seems like the perfect word to use.

 So, I end up substituting _migrate_ (and all its various derivatives) with _import_.

+If you haven't figured it out already, I'm the kind of programmer that obsesses over these seemingly inconsequential verbal details.
+I think naming things in code deserves as much attention as all the other skills we preach in programming---like good architecture, continuous refactoring, or testing.

+While all the other best practices are critical, they share the common drawback that you cannot feel them right away.
+It's only after a bit of digestion of a codebase that you can feel its benefits.
+On the other hand, there's an immediate payoff to a codebase with well-intentioned names.
+They are the first things the programmer sees when opening up the codebase.
+They make code instantly more approachable.
+The best part is you can reap these benefits without a substantial amount of work.